Pronunciation of English ⟨wh⟩

 Before rounded vowels, a different reduction process took place in Middle English, as a result of which the wh in words like who and whom is now pronounced //h//.
 (A similar sound change occurred earlier in the word how.)

-Early history
+History

+Origins

 What is now English wh originated as the Proto-Indo-European consonant *kʷ (whose reflexes came to be written qu in Latin and the Romance languages).
 In the Germanic languages, in accordance with Grimm's Law, Indo-European voiceless stops became voiceless fricatives in most environments.
-Thus the labialized velar stop *kʷ initially became presumably a labialized velar fricative *xʷ in pre-Proto-Germanic, then probably becoming /*[ʍ]/ – a voiceless labio-velar approximant – in Proto-Germanic proper.
+Thus the labialized velar stop *kʷ initially became presumably a labialized velar fricative *xʷ in pre-Proto-Germanic, then probably becoming *w̥ – a voiceless labio-velar approximant – in Proto-Germanic proper.
 The sound was used in Gothic and represented by the letter hwair.
 In Old High German, it was written as huu, a spelling also used in Old English along with hƿ (using the letter wynn).
-In Middle English the spelling was changed to hw (with the development of the letter w) and then wh, but the pronunciation remained /[ʍ]/.
+In Middle English the spelling was changed to hw (with the development of the letter w) and then wh, but the pronunciation remained /[w̥]/.

-Because Proto-Indo-European interrogative words typically began with *kʷ, English interrogative words (such as who, which, what, when, where) typically begin with wh (for the word how, see below).
-As a result, such words are often called wh-words, and questions formed from them are called wh-questions.
-In reference to this English order, a common cross-lingual grammatical phenomenon affecting interrogative words is called wh-movement.